reinhart1010/hackapedia/wiki/en/shiftine.md

 Shiftine can now... shift!
 You know, to something completely better and awesome.
 She has helped countless people to switch from the aging Internet Explorer, maintains Linux updates for a while, upgrading compatible PCs to Windows 11, and even help some of those who faced difficulties in their Microsoft account.

 ## Relationships
+### Cortana

 ### [OS-tan](https://en.wikipedia.org/wiki/OS-tan) characters

 Shiftine does not have much information about the OS-tans, including Inori Aizawa (the Internet Explorer-tan) and the rest of the Madobe family.
 The Extractor suggested that her stewardship contract with the SYSTEM does not include endorsing promotional campaigns that are exclusively to Japan, neither via [Service Packs](https://support.microsoft.com/en-us/windows/service-pack-and-update-center-92bb1064-cf3b-0b94-7c57-331f7b7db3c6) or official Themes.

-### PowerShell (as in *Nanoman: Server of the Realm*)
+### PowerShell (*Nanoman: Server of the Realm*)

-[PowerShell](https://storybychad.myportfolio.com/nanoman-server-of-the-realm-character-designs) (as in *Nanoman: Server of the Realm* comics by Windows Server team) recognized the old Shiftine as a regular Windows Service.
+PowerShell (as in [*Nanoman: Server of the Realm*](https://docs.microsoft.com/en-us/powershell/scripting/community/digital-art?view=powershell-7.2) comics by Windows Server team) recognized the old Shiftine as a regular Windows Service.
 There is no much interesting information about them, but PowerShell has a higher level of power to control Shiftine as a Service, until she's start to learn PowerShell.

 ### SCP Foundation